vndpal/EnergizeXpress/README.md

 This repo is an monorepo which means you can get all the depedancies at one place.

-Steps to get started:/nStep 1: Fork this repo \n
+Steps to get started:
+Step 1: Fork this repo
-Step 2: Crate a feature branch \n
+Step 2: Crate a feature branch
-Step 3: Navigate to root of the project and run Yarn '\n Step 4: Run command "yarn workspace start" \n
+Step 3: Navigate to root of the project and run Yarn
+Step 4: Run command "yarn workspace start"

 Todo: Write a short description about this project